Join TFA as a DACA Recipient and have a profound impact on students around the country while serving as an ally and role model.

 Since 2013, Teach For America DACA corps members have done incredible work in classrooms across the country.
 They serve not just as classroom leaders, but as role models to their students.
 The work they do every day is important and we stand with our DACAmented teachers.

-We are devastated by the announcement to end DACA and the negative impact it will have on thousands of young people, including the students of our 190 DACAmented corps members.
+We are devastated by the announcement to end DACA and the negative impact it will have on thousands of young people, including the students of about 240 DACAmented corps members and alumni.
 While it is unknown whether Congress will take action to maintain a pathway for DACAmented individuals to work, Teach For America will continue to be open to DACA recipients.
 We will continue to do so until we know more about their ability to work in classrooms and pursue teaching certifications.

 We are monitoring policy regarding DACA recipients carefully and will share updates as we know them.
 In the meantime, if you have questions regarding our policies for DACA recipients, please contact DACASupport@teachforamerica.org.